rikosintie/Discovery/docs/Using_PowerShell.md

 #### Create the PowerShell 7 profile

 For some reason installing PowerShell 7 with winget didn't create the profile.
-We will use this PowerShell code to do it:
+We will use this PowerShell code to do it.
+Click on the `copy` icon on the right to copy the code and paste it into the PowerShell terminal:

 ```bash
 if (!(Test-Path -Path $PROFILE)) {